 At Dr. Killigan’s, we value our environment.
 We value the well-being of every person on this planet.
 That’s why our products are all poison-free, toxin-free, and safe to be used around your family and your pets.

-Use Dr. Killigan’s Insect Buster, filled with diatomaceous earth, to rid your home of bacteria-filled cockroaches, invading ants, stinging wasps, and other pesky miscreants.
+Use Dr. Killigan’s Insect Buster, filled with Dust to Dust Non-Toxic Insect Powder, to rid your home of bacteria-filled cockroaches, invading ants, stinging wasps, and other pesky miscreants.
 Unlike many chemical products, bugs will never become resistant to diatomaceous earth.

 Apply Dr. Killigan’s Six Feet Under, a kill-on-contact spray, to all six-legged culprits to keep them pushing daisies.
 Two of Six Feet Under’s active ingredients are cinnamon oil and clove oil.
 Essential oils are healthier and less toxic than synthetic fertilizers, pesticides, and GMOs.